dufferzafar/oh-camel/Readme.md

 There's not much prior code for this course on the web, but Sanjiva Sir also teaches a course on "Programming Languages" in which he once gave a Prolog Interpreter assignment so GitHub has a ton of other examples for this.
 [This is the one](https://github.com/swapnil96/Toy-Prolog-Interpreter) I took help from.

+[Here is another repository](https://github.com/hthuwal/mcs-ilfp-assignments) by one of my classmates (so it'll have same assignments).

 ## Beware of MOSS

 MOSS is a tool that can detect similarity in code and it works on OCaml.
 So If you're copying code from here, do remember to make sufficient changes and be prepared to get a fail grade if you are caught.